Education Credits: Questions and Answers

 If a student was an undergraduate student during the first part of the tax year and became a graduate student that same year, can the student qualify for the AOTC?

-Yes, the student can claim the AOTC for qualified educational expenses paid during the entire tax year, if the student:
+Yes, the student can claim the AOTC for qualified educational expenses paid during the entire tax year, if all other requirements are met and the student:

 I'm just beginning college this year.
 Can I claim the AOTC for all four years I pay tuition?

-Yes, if you remain an eligible student, the AOTC is available for qualifying expenses paid during each tax year up to four tax years (at least through December 31, 2017).
+Yes, if you remain an eligible student and no one can claim you as a dependent on their tax return, the AOTC is available for qualifying expenses paid during each tax year.

 How do I calculate AOTC?